 Investec IPO Conference 2022: A window on the world

-At our latest IPO Conference, we gathered corporate brokers, business leaders and fund managers to give you first-hand insight into what it takes to float a company – what it is like to go through an IPO, what does life as a listed company entail, and what are the benefits of doing an IPO?
+At our 2022 IPO Conference, we gathered corporate brokers, business leaders and fund managers to give you first-hand insight into what it takes to float a company – what it is like to go through an IPO, what does life as a listed company entail, and what are the benefits of doing an IPO?

 Watch the replay of the conference and read our written summary below to find out the answers to those questions and more.

 Following a bumper 2021 for IPOs, the public listing picture is markedly different so far this year.
 Whilst the appetite for IPOs remains incredibly strong, many companies have pushed out their IPO timetables due to the early uncertainties emanating from the conflict in Ukraine and tightening global liquidity conditions.

 While bouts of market volatility may affect the timing of an IPO, the decision to list is typically not taken lightly, and is often years in the making.
 Therefore, it is likely only a matter of time before companies resume listing endeavours.
 Indeed, the overriding message from this year’s IPO Conference was that the choice to go public should be made with a long-term lens, as the benefits of listing go far beyond obtaining a maximum price.

 The tone at this year’s conference was optimistic.
 Now volatility has subsided, and stock prices have regained pre-Covid peaks, industry professionals were bullish on the possibility of a rebounding IPO market.
 Investec experts, in addition to investors and companies, shared first-hand insights about the IPO process and the factors impacting the timing of a listing, as well as what it takes to go public.